AI-IDS/kdd99_feature_extractor/README.md

 Features in KDD should be the same as features introduced by Lee & Stolfo in their work [2].

+## Status
+* Current version is not 100% guarenteed to be perfect in sense that some features might be calculated bit different algorighms than KDD '99 dataset a Lee & Stolfo used.
+Hovewer, it is suitable for educational purposes.
+* Compiled & tested in following environments:
+  * Windows 7 x64, MSCV 2015 (14), WinPcap 4.1.3
+  * Windows 7 x64, MSCV 2013 (12), WinPcap 4.1.3
+  * Ubuntu 12.04 x64, gcc 4.6.3, libpcap 4.2

 ## Features
 * Subset of KDD '99 features [1]
   * Content features (columns 10-22 of KDD) are not included